rstudio/connectwidgets/README.md

 Connect, helping to create organized groups of content within an RMarkdown document or Shiny app.

+**NOTE: This package is still in alpha and is not ready for any production usage.
+Things will change, things might break, etc**

 ## Installation

 **Note:** This package has not been released to CRAN yet and must be